ilyailyash/Torch-Voice-activity-detection/README.md

 ## Environment && Installation

-Install Anaconda or Miniconda, and then install conda and pip packages:
+Install Anaconda or Miniconda, and then configure the environment with requirements.txt:

 ```shell
 # create a conda environment